 The Surveillance Devices Act 1999 (SD Act) regulates the use of surveillance devices in the State of Victoria.
-The SD Act makes provision for warrants and emergency authorisations permitting the installation, use, maintenance and retrieval of surveillance devices by five State law enforcement agencies.1 Use of surveillance devices in relation to private activity and private conversations is otherwise generally unlawful in Victoria.2
+The SD Act makes provision for warrants and emergency authorisations permitting the installation, use, maintenance and retrieval of surveillance devices by five State law enforcement agencies.
+Use of surveillance devices in relation to private activity and private conversations is otherwise generally unlawful in Victoria.

 The SD Act imposes a regime of strict controls relating to the use of surveillance devices, including a requirement for agencies to make and keep records and documents and to destroy certain material when it is not likely to be further required for an authorised purpose.
 It also provides for the independent inspection of agency records and documents by the Victorian Inspectorate.
 The Inspectorate inspects agency records, assesses statutory compliance and reports compliance results to Parliament bi-annually.
-The involvement of the Public Interest Monitor3 in the warrant application process has added another level of scrutiny to the control and oversight regimes.
+The involvement of the Public Interest Monitor in the warrant application process has added another level of scrutiny to the control and oversight regimes.

-In accordance with statutory obligations4 set out in the SD Act, this report is submitted to the Parliament of Victoria with a copy provided to the Minister responsible for the SD Act, the Attorney-General.
-This report outlines the results of the Inspectorate's inspections conducted of agency records between 1 July 2015 and 31 December 2015.
-The report comments on the level of statutory compliance achieved by each agency and its law enforcement officers for the first half of the 2015-2016 reporting period.
+In accordance with statutory obligations set out in the SD Act, this report is submitted to the Parliament of Victoria with a copy provided to the Minister responsible for the SD Act, the Attorney-General.
+This report outlines the results of the Inspectorate's inspections of the records of all relevant agencies between which were conducted between 1 July 2016 and 31 December 2016.
+The report comments on the level of statutory compliance achieved by each agency and its law enforcement officers for the first half of the 2016-2017 reporting period.